Bullying online or at school

 Legal services

-The Disability Discrimination Legal gives free legal advice and assistance to anyone who wants to make a complaint about being discriminated against on the grounds of their disability.
+- Disability Discrimination Legal Service – gives free legal advice and help to anyone who wants to make a complaint about being discriminated against on the grounds of their disability.

-The AED Legal gives free legal advice and assistance to people with a disability in the areas of employment, education and training.
+- AED Legal Centre: gives free legal advice and help to people with a disability in the areas of employment, education and training.

-Villamanta Disability Rights Legal is a Victorian community legal centre located in Geelong that helps with disability related legal issues.
+- Villamanta Disability Rights Legal Service: is a Victorian community legal centre located in Geelong that helps with disability related legal issues.
 They mostly help people who have an intellectual disability.

-is an employment rights legal centre which provides legal assistance to Victorian workers.
-They can give you free, confidential telephone information and referrals about work rights.
+- JobWatch: is an employment rights legal centre which provides legal help to Victorian workers.
+They can give you free, confidential information and referrals about work rights.

 Fair Work Commission